satyatifrh1/cv_autoencoding_ligand_binding/README.md

 and after model training and prediction, it will return us the hidden-projected "encoded data".
 This "encoded data" will be needed for all our future work.

-we need to pre-installed keras and tensorflow to run our code.
+We need to have pre-installed keras and tensorflow library to run our code.